How to Go About Finding Your Illegitimate Ancestor's Father

 Apprentice Bonds - In the past, some children became apprentices.
 A document may define the apprenticeship contract.
 Review the name of whoever paid the indenture.
 Perhaps this is a clue to the father's identity.

 Workhouse Records - Since single mothers struggled to provide for their families, investigate workhouse records.
 While these documents typically don't include the father's name, they can offer you historical context to the life of your ancestor in their early years.
 Or investigate any settlement involving the mother.
-Maybe the father's identity can be determined after all.
+Maybe you can determine the father's identity after all.

 Records of Corrected Entries - I found this tip courtesy of BeSpoke Genealogy.
 For Scottish babes born after 1855, an update to their birth could appear in the RCE (Register of Corrected Entries) reference.
-This happens if the parents married after the birth or the mother won a paternity case in the courts.
+These entries happen if the parents married after the birth or the mother won a paternity case in the courts.
 So cool!
 Check out Scotland's People for this resource.

 I'm sure there are other resources you can consult to find the identity of an unknown father.
 Let me know in the comments which ones I'm missing.